 (3 semester credits)

-This core introductory course aims to provide students with a basic grounding in international human rights law and its systems for enforcement.
-The course is open to students that have no prior knowledge of international law or international human rights law.
-The first part of the course examines the philosophical and historical development of human rights and basic key principles of public international law which underpin international human rights law.
-During this part of the course particular emphasis is placed upon an examination of the sources of international human rights law.
-The second part of this course explores international and regional human rights laws and enforcement machinery.
-During this part of the course we examine and evaluate the work of the United Nations Charter and Treaty-based machinery and the regional human rights laws and systems in Africa, the Americas, Europe and developments in other parts of the world.
-The final section of the course examines a number of topics in international human rights law, including poverty and human rights, the rights or women, humanitarian law and intervention, the rights of refugees, international criminal tribunals and the role of non-governmental organisations in the protection and promotion of human rights.
-This course is taught by way of a daily plenary lecture which is delivered by different eminent faculty each day.
-The lecture is followed by seminar groups that facilitate greater discussion and exploration of the lecture topic of the day.
-The course is evaluated by way of a written examination (75%) and class participation (25%).
+The first part of the course examines the philosophical basis and historical development of human rights, in light of key principles of public international law which underpin IHRL.
+In this part of the course, particular emphasis is placed on the sources of IHRL.
+The second part of the course explores international and regional human rights laws and their enforcement mechanisms.
+In this part of the course, we examine and evaluate the work of the United Nations Charter and Treaty Bodies and the regional human rights laws and systems, including in Africa, the Americas and Europe.
+The final part of the course examines a number of substantive issues in IHRL, including poverty and human rights, women's human rights, humanitarian law and intervention, refugee rights, business and human rights, international criminal tribunals, and the role of non-governmental organisations in the protection and promotion of human rights.

 This course, designed for students with previous studies or experience in the field, emphasises the role of attorneys in the articulation and enforcement of international human rights law.
 Students will analyze human rights norms in the form of treaties, customary international law, and “soft law” instruments, always with an eye to using the law effectively in advising and representing individual clients, organisations, and governments seeking compliance.
 Students will assess the value of various international, regional, and domestic systems of enforcement.
 At each juncture, they will confront contemporary problems in international human rights law, especially the liability of non-state actors, the sporadic internalization of human rights norms by government actors, and the challenge of cultural relativism and other forms of skepticism.